Vampire Hunter D: Hideyuki Kikuchi's Vampire Hunter D

-2022 comic book series
+Vampire Hunter D: The Rose Princess

+In July 2024, artist Saiko Takaki launched a new manga adaptation titled Vampire Hunter D: Rose Princess on Asahi Shimbun's Sonoroma+ web platform, adapting the ninth volume of Kikuchi's original novel series.
+Dark Horse Manga subsequently announced its acquisition of the English-language license at Anime NYC in August 2026, scheduling its physical and digital release for early 2027, translated by Kevin Leahy.

+Vampire Hunter D: Message from Mars

 On June 30, 2016, a Kickstarter crowdfunding campaign for a five-issue Vampire Hunter D comic book series titled Vampire Hunter D: Message from Mars was announced.
 Published by Stranger Comics with supervision from series creator Hideyuki Kikuchi and support from the creative teams at Unified Pictures and Digital Frontier, Message from Mars is an adaptation of the 2005 short story Message from Cecile and acts as a prequel to the then-in-development animated series.
 The series is written by Brandon M. Easton and illustrated by Michael Broussard, with visual development by Christopher Shy.
 The campaign's stretch goals also include an official Vampire Hunter D Pathfinder Roleplaying Game supplement written by F. Wesley Schneider.
 The campaign reached its $25,000 funding goal on July 1, 2016, and its initial $50,000 stretch goal on July 7, 2016.
 The campaign concluded on August 9, 2016, with 1,736 backers pledging a total of $107,025, reaching four out of five stretch goals.

 Following the first issue the series was placed on temporary hiatus due to a serious medical emergency in Broussard's family, resuming production in early 2018 with new artists Ryan Benjamin and Richard Friend.
 As of December 2020 all production work for the five-issue run is complete, but publication plans were placed on an indefinite hiatus due to the ongoing COVID-19 pandemic.
 In December 2021 the completion of the project was announced via Kickstarter update, with limited publication planned to begin in 2022 following a recovery from pandemic conditions, to be followed by a wide retail and digital release in the future.
 The graphic novel Kickstarter campaign was launched on January 26, 2022, offering a limited hardcover collector's edition, variant cover single issue editions, and a digital edition.
 The campaign achieved its initial $30,000 funding goal within 90 minutes, and surpassed $100,000 within the first day, concluding on February 19, 2020, with 4,095 backers pledging a total of $445,205.